NVIDIA/NeMo-Guardrails/examples/scripts/prompts/generate_user_intent_new.md

 bot intent: bot express appreciation and offer additional help bot action: bot express "You're welcome.
-If you have any more questions or if there's anything else I can help you with, please don't hesitate to ask." and gesture "putting flat hands together and make little bow"
+If you have any more questions or if there's anything else I can help you with, please don't hesitate to ask." and bot gesture "putting flat hands together and make little bow"

 # This is how the user talks